statiklabs/posterize/readme.txt

 === Posterize ===
 Contributors: Yan Sarazin
 Tags: posterous, email, posts
-Requires at least: 2.5
+Requires at least: 2.8.6
-Tested up to: 2.8.5
+Tested up to: 2.9.1
-Stable tag: 1.0.1
+Stable tag: 2.0

 WordPress to Posterous plugin.

 == Description ==

-Posterize will send an email to posterous@posterous.com using the logged-in user’s email address.
-The post’s title will be in the subject and the body will be a link back to your WordPress post.
+Posterize will cross-post your Wordpress blog post to a Posterous site.
+You can choose whether to link back your Wordpress blog post or cross-post the full content.
+Also allows you to select which Posterous site to post to.

 == Installation ==